AdamCorrao/pub-Corrao_2025_09/README.md

 -----
 # Computing requirements and pixi environment
 - Development was done using a Linux (RHEL 8.10) VM with 8 cores and 32 GB RAM.
-    - Runtime for wafer simulation is approx 1 min.
+    - Runtime for wafer simulation is approx. 1 min.
 - Experiment campaigns were run via slurm scripts on a computing cluster.
+    - Runtime for a campaign is approx. 2 hours.
+    - GP training is the bottleneck for this implementation.
 ## Getting started with pixi
 - If pixi is not yet installed, follow instructions here: https://pixi.sh/latest/installation/
 - Clone this repo